7 Of The Most Common Home Fixes You Can’t Afford To Ignore

 Broken or Malfunctioning HVAC

-If you start hearing strange sounds coming from your unit, it is not working correctly.
-The condenser usually produces a high-pitched or whining sound while the fans produce whirring noises.
-You might be tempted to cover up the noise with another appliance like a fan or white noise machine, but that would defeat the purpose of quieting it down.
+If you hear strange sounds from your unit, it’s not functioning correctly.
+The condenser often emits a high-pitched or whining sound, while the fans make whirring noises.
+You might feel tempted to drown out the noise with another appliance, like a fan or a white noise machine, but this approach simply ignores the problem rather than solving it.

 Smoke Alarms and Carbon Monoxide Detectors